Sustainable Commercial Design

 Sustainability expectations are already established today by commercial clients.
 They recognize that eco-friendly design decisions demonstrate their company values and serve their own sustainability objectives.

-Regulatory practices of sustainable commercial design are changing to encourage and sometimes require sustainable methods in commercial construction and fit-out contracts.
+Regulatory practices for sustainable commercial design are changing to encourage, and in some cases require, sustainable methods in commercial construction and fit-out contracts.

-The codes are now more and more integrating sustainability metrics, and green building certifications are now automatic considerations for commercial real estate appraisals.
+Codes are increasingly integrating sustainability metrics, and green building certifications are now automatic considerations in commercial real estate appraisals.

 Such a regulatory climate renders sustainable material selection not only desirable but, in many cases, the necessary condition for project approval and future sustainability.